lior-abadi/damn-vulnerable-defi-solutions/README.md

 By taking into account the concept of offer and demand as well as knowing how does Solidity manages "decimal" numbers, this level is solved.

 ### Solution
+The main vulnerability in here is relying on a single oracle as a source to calculate the required amount of collateral.
+Also, the math within the contract makes the attack even easier.

 This level relies on the ```_computeOraclePrice()``` function in order to perform the estimation of the collateral needed to request a certain amount of tokens.
 If you are coming from languages such as Python or Javascript you won't see anything odd in here.
 But in Solidity, things work quite different in terms of numbers.

 The mentioned function performs a division of two terms (both having 18 *decimals*).
 To illustrate this, we may follow this example: